Captainmango/ElixirNotes/notes/modules.md

 ### use

 Now this is pod racing.
 Use is like super() in the OO world.
-It update the definition of the module with the thing that is passed to it.
+It updates the definition of the module with the thing that is passed to it.
 What is actually happeneing is that the module is writing a new definition via a macro.
 See below:

 ```bash